Hôtel de Brienne: History

 Louise Élisabeth de Bourbon, Dowager Princess of Conti bought the hôtel and had the interior designed by the then fashionable interior designer Nicolas Simonnet.
 The new hôtel was near the Palais Bourbon, built by Louise Élisabeth's mother known as Madame la Duchesse Douairière.

 The hotel would be named after the Conti family till 1776, following death of the Dowager Princess in the previous year, when it was sold to the Comte de Briene.
 It was from him that the present building takes its name.
 Monsieur de Brienne had bought the property from Louise Élisabeth's grandson Louis François Joseph, Comte de La Marche in late 1775, moving in the next year.

 Monsieur de Brienne was executed during The Terror and the building was seized by revolutionaries making the building one of the central places of administration.
 Under that period it was known as the Commission du commerce et de l'approvisionnement.
 In 1795, the property was returned to the widowed Comtesse de Brienne.
 It was then sold to the wife of François Séguy, a businessman related to the military.
 The building then underwent many changes under the direction of the architect Lavoyepierre.

 Victims of financial difficulties, the Séguy couple quickly separated from their new acquisition.
-In 1800, the hôtel awarded by a court to Joseph Lanfrey, who rent it to Lucien Bonaparte, then Minister of the Interior, and Napoléon's brother.
+In 1800, the hôtel awarded by a court to Joseph Lanfrey, who rent it to Lucien Bonaparte, then Minister of the Interior, and Napoleon's brother.

 In 1802, Lucien Bonaparte, acquired the property and again had it redesigned.
-Three years later in 1805 he sold it to his mother Maria Letizia Ramolino.
+Three years later in 1805 he sold it to his mother Letizia Ramolino.
 That is why during the reign of Napoléon, the edifice became known as the le Palais de Madame, Mère de l'Empereur (the Palace of Madame, Emperor's Mother).

 Bought from Madame Mère by the state in 1817, the hôtel de Brienne became the home of the Ministry of War.
 In 1917, during the First World War, Clémenceau then head of the French government, worked on the final victory within its walls.
 Charles de Gaulle, also worked in the hôtel.
 First as the secretary of State in June 1940, then as the chief of the provisional government in August 1944 till January 1946.

 The building is still the home of the Minister of the Armed Forces.